Peasants' Revolt: Protest and authority

 The decades running up to 1381 were a rebellious, troubled period.
 London was a particular focus of unrest, and the activities of the city's politically active guilds and fraternities often alarmed the authorities.
 Londoners resented the expansion of the royal legal system in the capital, in particular the increased role of the Marshalsea Court in Southwark, which had begun to compete with the city authorities for judicial power in London.
 The city's population also resented the presence of foreigners, Flemish weavers in particular.
 Londoners detested John of Gaunt because he was a supporter of the religious reformer John Wycliffe, whom the London public regarded as a heretic.
 John of Gaunt was also engaged in a feud with the London elite and was rumoured to be planning to replace the elected mayor with a captain, appointed by the Crown.
+This led to riots in 1377.
 The London elite were themselves fighting out a vicious, internal battle for political power.
 As a result, in 1381 the ruling classes in London were unstable and divided.

 Rural communities, particularly in the south-east, were unhappy with the operation of serfdom and the use of the local manorial courts to exact traditional fines and levies, not least because the same landowners who ran these courts also often acted as enforcers of the unpopular labour laws or as royal judges.
 Many of the village elites refused to take up positions in local government and began to frustrate the operation of the courts.
 Animals seized by the courts began to be retaken by their owners, and legal officials were assaulted.
 Some started to advocate the creation of independent village communities, respecting traditional laws but separate from the hated legal system centred in London.
 As the historian Miri Rubin describes, for many, "the problem was not the country's laws, but those charged with applying and safeguarding them".